 Data collection in the social sciences is of essential importance.
-To guarantee safe and sustainable data collection and storage, IGS Datalab supports researchers with methodological, legal and ethical advice regarding data collection.
-In addition, IGS Datalab offers researchers and students of the University of Twente the soft- and hardware to collect data through online surveys on its own secure server.
+To guarantee safe and sustainable data collection and storage, BMS Datalab supports researchers with methodological, legal and ethical advice regarding data collection.
+In addition, BMS Datalab offers researchers and students of the University of Twente the soft- and hardware to collect data through online surveys on its own secure server.
 Navigate the menu on the left for more information.

 Research should be conducted in such a way that the personal life of subjects is least disturbed.
 When collecting data, this means that only data that is necessary for the research should be gathered, and whenever possible should be gathered anonymously.
 This is especially true in the case of special, sensitive data.

 The codes of conduct for research and data protection apply to existing data sets as well.
 In practice, this means that you can only use existing data when respondents have given their consent to the initial researchers.
-Additionally, care should be taken when combining datasets – when two anonymous datasets with non-personal information combined allow individuals to be identified, the new dataset should be treated as personal information.
+Additionally, care should be taken when combining datasets – when two anonymous datasets with non-personal information combined allow individuals to be identified, the new dataset should be treated as personal identifiable data.

 The aim of open science is that researchers reuse other parties' research data and services where possible and make their own data available as far as possible.

 Think about reuse of existing datasets in your research.
 Check UT Research support for more data sources.